hashicorp/terraform/website/source/docs/providers/azure/index.html.markdown

 [arm]: /docs/providers/azurerm/index.html

-The Azure Service Management Provider is used to interact with the many resources supported by Azure.
+The Azure Service Management provider is used to interact with the many resources supported by Azure.
 The provider needs to be configured with a [publish settings file](https://manage.windowsazure.com/publishsettings) and optionally a subscription ID before it can be used.